rinta-git/my-interview-prep/README.md

 • What is the flexbox model, and how does it work?
 ![Alt text](image-6.png)

 It allow us to arrange the divs.
-The parent should have a display:flex property to consider it as a flexbox model. display:block align the child divs in each line by taing enitre width of the container.
+The parent should have a display:flex property to consider it as a flexbox model. display:block align the child divs in each line by taking enitre width of the container.
 But display:flex by default align the child div inline.

 ![Alt text](image-4.png)
 We can set the direction by using flex-direction:row/column property.
 Bydefault it will be row.
 Another option to change the order div and the postion by setting flex-direction:row-reverse/column-reverse.
 All these works on the main axis or x-axis.
 Even for column.
 It just make the x-axis to verticaly align.